biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   cpanm Task::Biodiverse

   # The last cpanm command is listed twice to get Gtk2::GladeXML
-  # to install after its dependencies.
+  # to install after its dependencies, and might be redundant
+  # now we do not use Gtk2::GladeXML

 ```